severo/observable-to-standalone/README.md

 ## Credits

-Project realized for [LIRIS M2i](https://projet.liris.cnrs.fr/mi2/) by Sylvain Lesage with the help of Philippe Rivière, Romain Vuillemot and Mike Bostock.
+Project developed for the [LIRIS M2i project](https://projet.liris.cnrs.fr/mi2/) by Sylvain Lesage with the help of Philippe Rivière, Romain Vuillemot and Mike Bostock.